PythonistaGuild/MystBin/README.md

 The way ratelimits work differs based on whether redis is being used or not.
 If redis is in use, the window method is used, where you have X requests available in a certain timeframe.
 If redis is NOT in use, the leaky bucket method is used, where you gain requests after every X seconds.
-The ratelimit headers will differ a slight bit depending on the method in use (ex x-ratelimit-reset is not applicable to the leaky bucket, and will always be 0)
+The ratelimit headers will differ a slight bit depending on the method in use (ex x-ratelimit-reset is not applicable to the leaky bucket, and will always be 0).
+You can always tell what method is being used via the `X-Ratelimit-Strategy` header.
+If this header returns `ignore`, ratelimits are not applicable to the request (ex if using an admin account).

 All API responses have ratelimit information associated with them:
 - `x-ratelimit-available`: How many API calls you have left before being ratelimited.